ServiceWeaver/weaver/website/docs.md

 ## Metrics

-Every deployment's page on the dashboard launched by `weaver single dashboard` has a link to the deployment's metrics.
+Run `weaver single dashboard` to open a dashboard in a web browser.
+The dashboard has a page for every Service Weaver application deployed via `go run .`.
+Every deployment's page has a link to the deployment's [metrics](#metrics).
 The metrics are exported in [Prometheus format][prometheus] and looks something like this:

 ```txt
 # Metrics in Prometheus text format [1].